 IFRS 16, 'Leases' introduces a comprehensive model for the identification of lease arrangements and accounting treatments for both lessors and lessees.
-IFRS 16 will supersede the current lease guidance of IAS 17 Leases and the related interpretations when it becomes effective.
-This standard is mandatory for financial years commencing on or after 1 January 2019.
-The application of IFRS 16 will have no impact on the company's financial statements.
+Under the new standard, an asset (the right to use the leased item) and a financial liability to pay rentals are recognised, with the exception of short-term and low-value leases.
+IFRS 16 will supersede the current lease guidance of IAS 17 and the related interpretations.
+The standard is mandatory for periods commencing on or after 1 January 2019.

+The application of IFRS 16 will have no impact on the entity's financial statements.